iholloma/crdh/_essays/v01-17-talk-back-boards-and-text-mining.md

 a significantly under-researched and under-utilized visitor studies method.

-Adding a few new digital tools to a pre-existing visitor studies framework provides insight into visitors that no other visitor studies method can capture.
+Adding a few new digital tools to a preexisting visitor studies framework provides insight into visitors that no other visitor studies method can capture.
 Some text mining methods deployed in this analysis include word frequency analysis, co-occurrence mapping, phrase